jcfranco/timezone-grouping/README.md

 const timeZoneGroups = await groupTimeZones({
-  startDate, // The start reference date to generate the groups (defaults to now). groupDateRange, // The number of days to consider for the DST groupings (defaults to 365). dateEngine, // The date engine instance used to generate groups.
-You can use the `createDateEngine` utility to create an engine from any of the supported engine values.
+  startDate, // The start reference date to generate the groups (defaults to now). groupDateRange, // The number of days to consider for the DST groupings (defaults to 365). dateEngine, // The date library to use for generating groups.
+Options include "moment", "luxon", "date-fns", "dayjs", "native" (defaults to "moment").
+Alternatively, a date engine instance used to generate groups.
 });
 ```